Three Inbox Zero techniques that work

 On your first day back, delete all the emails in your inbox 🤯

-If you’re part of a larger organisation or company, you could choose to have your inbox temporarily deactivated.
-It would be reactivated the week before you return.
+If you’re part of a larger organization or company, you could choose to have your inbox temporarily deactivated.
+You can ask for your inbox to be reactivated the week before you return.

 As this solution is only for specific circumstances, here's an alternative approach to Inbox Zero.

-An inbox folder system is key to an organised inbox.
+An inbox folder system is key to an organized inbox.

 You can create as many or as few folders as you want.
 But you want to avoid over-complication.

-What folders you choose to use will also depend on your position in the business, your priorities, your responsibilities, and your organising style.
+What folders you choose to use will also depend on your position in the business, your priorities, your responsibilities, and your organizing style.

 I prefer ‘less is best’ for my own folder set-up.
 But everybody is different.

-When I start to work with a new client we discuss their preference, what emails they regularly receive, and what setup they’ve tried before.
+When I start to work with a new client, we discuss preferences, what emails are regularly received, and what process has been tried before.

 Some people prefer a set of main folders with subfolders.
 For example, a folder called ‘Projects’ with subfolders named after each project.

-Others prefer one set of folders that indicate when the email needs to be responded to.
-For example: ‘Today’ ‘Next Week’ and ‘Next Month’.
+Some people prefer one set of folders that indicate when the email needs to be responded to.
+For example: ‘Today’, ‘Next Week’, and ‘Next Month’.

 Each has its pros and cons.
 The key is to develop a folder system that works for you.
 And that takes time.